DomRe/3DS_eBook_Reader/README.md

 IF THE FORMAT IS WRONG, THE APP WILL FREEZE/CRASH.

-## Building
-You must first install devkitPro, libctru, sf2d, sftd, sfil and the portlibs.
-To get the zip on windows you will also need gnu32 zip + unzip binaries.

-Then run "build-cia.bat" or "build-cia.sh" depending on your platform.

 ## Credits:
 - AlbertoSonic for initial codebase and graphics.
-- cots for the new fancy artwork.
+- cots on gbatemp for the new fancy artwork.
-- xerpi for SF2D, SFIL & SFTD
+- BernardoGiordano for pp2d
 - minizip for unzipping
 - tinyxml2 for xml parsing
 - BLUnzip for simplified C++ minizip